datamesse/blog/_posts/2021-01-16-power-bi-find-1st-2nd-3rd-specific-day-of-a-month.markdown

 ---
 layout: post
-title: Power BI find date for thee nth specific day of a month
+title: Power BI find date for the nth specific day of a month
 date: 2021-01-16 19:20:00 +1100
 description: Using Power Query in Power BI to find the first, second, third or fourth specific day e.g. Sunday of a month/year, based on another date column. # Add post description (optional)
 img: # /assets/images/?????.jpg no longer works